Uncovering the details behind a baby’s circadian rhythm.

 Here’s an interesting fact: by the time your baby is around 1 month old, they will likely be sleeping the same amount at night as they are during the day.
-While this is a difficult schedule for a parent to manage – hello, sleep deprivation! - at around 6 weeks old, your baby’s melatonin will start to create a sleep/wake cycle that helps determine the difference between day and night.
-Melatonin is a hormone that our brain produces in response to darkness, and it helps to establish circadian rhythms.
+While this is a difficult schedule for a parent to manage – hello, sleep deprivation! - at around 6 weeks old, your baby will start to create a sleep/wake cycle that helps determine the difference between day and night.

 When do newborns figure out day and night on their own?

 Your newborn spends most of their time sleeping… and eating… and eating… and sleeping.
 That’s because they need both in order to grow, develop and thrive!
 As they age, they will need to eat less and also, sleep for longer stretches.
 Starting at around 8 weeks, you may notice signs that your baby is tired.
 They may rub their eyes, yawn and or stretch a lot… pay attention!
 This will come in handy when you start sleep training and getting to know your baby’s natural rhythms.
 Remember, at around 4 months, you’ll likely want to start sleep training.
 In addition to the natural developments your baby is making, sleep training will help your baby learn the difference between night and day.

 Why is the circadian rhythm important for baby sleep cycles?